-As the scope of CARE’s global humanitarian aid programs grows, the nonprofit is relying on Oracle Cloud Infrastructure to support their scalability and transparency, as well as the flow of near-real-time data to improve program efficiency.
+As the scope of CARE’s global humanitarian aid programs grows, the organization relies on Oracle Cloud Infrastructure’s compute and storage services to support its scalability, transparency, and program efficiency.

 For example, CARE uses financial management software running on Oracle Cloud Infrastructure to track expenditures against tax laws in host countries, as well as satisfy the complex grant and compliance requirements from global donors.

 Similarly, CARE is deploying its time-and-expense reporting system on Oracle Cloud Infrastructure, replacing an antiquated system with a cloud-based user experience that’s more efficient for thousands of employees and contractors.